-Over 12 years ago I wrote a book about the unprecedented adventures of me traveling around the world without spending any money.
-For two years.
+I wrote a book about the unprecedented adventures of me traveling around the world without spending any money.
+For almost three years, from 2001.
 I used my website to gather invitations of people who would www.letmestayforaday.com.

 In return I wrote about EVERY day and EVERY person I traveled with, stayed with, ate with, et cetera.
 Totally depending on other people’s hospitality.
 Seriously, it was like Big Brother On The Road.